apurvanandan1997/usb_plug_mod_ber/README.md

 > Makefiles are configured for default installation directories of above software tools.
 Make sure the environment variables in .bashrc are properly set up (Refer to respective software installation guides).
 Also the version of Lattice Diamond installed needs to be mentioned in Makefile.

+You need to install the MicroZed 7020 Board Files in your Vivado installation directory in order to build the Zynq project.
+Please install the ```microzed_7020/1.2``` files from [Avnet/bdf](https://github.com/Avnet/bdf).

 Additionally, a proprietary usb driver FTDI D3XX would be required to interface with the FTDI FT601Q chip.
 These driver libraries have been pushed in this repository itself.